Cavity magnon-polariton interface for strong spin-spin coupling: Abstract

 \section{Abstract}

-Strong long-distance spin-spin coupling is desperately demanded for solid-state quantum information processing, but it is still challenged.
+Strong coupling between single qubits is crucial for quantum information science and quantum computation.
+However, it is still challenged, especially for single solid-state qubit.
 Here, we propose a hybrid quantum system, consisting of a coplanar waveguide (CPW) resonator weakly coupled to a single nitrogen-vacancy spin in diamond and a yttrium-iron-garnet (YIG) nanosphere holding Kerr magnons, to realize strong long-distance spin-spin coupling.
-With a strong driving field on magnons, the Kerr effect can squeeze magnons, and thus exponentially enhance the coupling between the CPW resonator and the squeezed magnons, which produces two cavity-magnon polaritons, i.e., the high-frequency polariton (HP) and low-frequency polariton (LP).
-When the enhanced cavity-magnon coupling approaches the critical value, the spin is fully decoupled from the HP, while the coupling between the spin and the LP is significantly improved.
-In the dispersive regime, a strong spin-spin coupling is achieved with accessible parameters, and the coupling distance can be up to $\sim$cm.
-Our proposal provides a promising way to manipulate remote solid spins and perform quantum information processing in weakly coupled hybrid systems.
+With a strong driving field on magnons, the Kerr effect can squeeze magnons, and {thus the coupling between the CPW resonator and the sequeezed magnons is exponentially enhanced}, which produces two cavity-magnon polaritons, i.e., the high-frequency polariton (HP) and low-frequency polariton (LP).
+When the enhanced cavity-magnon coupling {approaches} the critical value (i.e., the frequency of the LP becomes zero), the spin is fully decoupled from the HP, while the coupling between the spin and the LP is significantly improved.
+In the dispersive regime, a strong spin-spin coupling mediated by the LP is achieved with accessible parameters.
+Our proposal indicates that the critical cavity-magnon polarition is a potential interface to realize strong spin-spin coupling and manipulates remote solid spins.